golang/website/go.dev/content/solutions/cloud/index.md

 “Go makes it very easy to scale as a company,” [says developer Ruchi Malik](https://builtin.com/software-engineering-perspectives/golang-advantages) at Choozle.
 “This is very important because, as our engineering team grows, each service can be managed by a different unit.”

+Service developers often make a tradeoff between development cycle time and server performance.
+Go's helps reduce the need to make this tradeoff, with its fast build times that enable iterative development, lower memory and CPU utilization, making servers built with Go cheaper to run in pay-as-you-go deployments.

+Go addresses many challenges developers face with the modern cloud, delivering standard idiomatic APIs, out-of-the-box support for multiple cloud environments (including on-prem), and a great balance between speed and efficiency - granting engineering teams the power to choose and the power to move.

 ## Featured Go users & projects

 {{% mediaList %}}